dimitri-yatsenko/datajoint-book/book/02-concepts/00-models.md

 - **Real-Time Analytics**: Handling large volumes of data that require fast read and write operations, such as in monitoring and analytics applications.

 The Key-Value Data Model’s simplicity, speed, and scalability make it a fundamental tool in modern computing, particularly for applications that require quick access to data and need to scale horizontally across distributed systems.

+## Example: Graph Data Model

+The Graph Data Model is designed to represent and manage complex relationships between data entities.
+Unlike traditional data models that focus on storing data in tables or documents, the graph data model emphasizes the connections (or edges) between data points (or nodes).
+This model is particularly well-suited for scenarios where understanding and traversing relationships is crucial.

+### Historical Background

+The roots of the Graph Data Model can be traced back to the field of mathematics, specifically graph theory, which was first formalized in the 18th century by the Swiss mathematician Leonhard Euler.
+Euler's solution to the famous **Königsberg Bridge Problem** in 1736 is often regarded as the founding moment of graph theory.
+The problem involved finding a path that would cross each of the seven bridges in Königsberg exactly once, leading Euler to develop a new type of mathematical structure: the graph.

+In the 20th century, graph theory found applications in computer science, particularly in areas like network analysis, operations research, and the study of algorithms.
+The concept of representing and traversing relationships as graphs naturally extended to data modeling, especially as the need to model complex relationships in data became more prominent.

+The rise of the internet and social networks in the late 1990s and early 2000s fueled the development of graph databases.
+These systems were designed to efficiently handle and query large-scale graphs, where traditional relational databases struggled due to the complexity of joins and the dynamic nature of relationships.
+This led to the development and popularization of dedicated graph databases like Neo4j, which emerged in the mid-2000s as one of the first native graph database systems.

+Today, the Graph Data Model is integral to many modern applications, from social networks and recommendation systems to knowledge graphs and biological network analysis.

+### Structure

+- **Nodes (Vertices)**: The fundamental units in a graph, nodes represent entities or objects in the data model.
+Each node can store various attributes or properties, such as a name, age, or category, depending on the application.

+- **Edges**: Edges are the connections between nodes and represent relationships between the entities.
+For example, an edge might represent a friendship between two people or a link between two web pages.
+Edges can be directed (one-way) or undirected (two-way), and like nodes, they can also have properties (e.g., the type or strength of a relationship).

+- **Properties**: Both nodes and edges can have properties—key-value pairs that provide additional information about the node or edge.
+For example, a node representing a person might have properties like "name" and "age," while an edge representing a friendship might have a property like "since" to indicate how long the friendship has existed.

+- **Graph**: A graph is a collection of nodes and edges.
+Graphs can be simple, representing basic relationships, or highly complex, with numerous interconnected nodes and edges, forming intricate networks.

+### Supported Operations

+The Graph Data Model supports a wide range of operations, particularly focused on traversing and analyzing relationships:

+- **Traversal**: Moving through the graph by following edges from one node to another.
+Traversal is fundamental to graph operations, allowing you to explore connections and paths within the graph.

+- **Pathfinding**: Finding a path or the shortest path between two nodes.
+This is crucial for applications like navigation, social networks, and recommendation systems.

+- **Subgraph Extraction**: Extracting a portion of the graph that satisfies certain criteria, such as all nodes connected within a certain distance or all nodes with specific properties.

+- **Graph Queries**: Querying the graph to find nodes, edges, or subgraphs that meet specific conditions.
+This can involve complex patterns and conditions, making graph databases particularly powerful for querying relational data.

+- **Graph Algorithms**: Running algorithms specifically designed for graphs, such as finding the shortest path, detecting cycles, or identifying clusters and communities within the graph.

+### Common Uses

+The Graph Data Model is highly versatile and is used in a variety of applications where relationships and connections are critical:

+- **Social Networks**: Representing users and their relationships, such as friendships, followers, or connections.
+Social networks heavily rely on graph models to recommend new connections, analyze communities, and understand user behavior.

+- **Recommendation Systems**: Suggesting products, movies, or content based on the relationships between users, items, and preferences.
+Graphs are used to model user behavior and find patterns that lead to better recommendations.

+- **Network and IT Management**: Representing and analyzing the relationships within a network, such as routers, switches, and connections, to ensure efficient operation and quick problem detection.

+- **Biological Networks**: Modeling complex relationships in biological systems, such as protein-protein interactions, gene networks, or ecological food webs.

+- **Knowledge Graphs**: Structuring and querying large sets of knowledge, such as Wikipedia or Google Knowledge Graph, where entities and their relationships are modeled to provide more relevant search results and insights.

+### Prominent Implementations

+Several database systems and tools are designed to work specifically with the Graph Data Model:

+- **Neo4j**: One of the most popular graph databases, Neo4j allows users to store and query graph data efficiently, with a focus on high performance for complex graph queries.

+- **Amazon Neptune**: A fully managed graph database service by AWS, designed to handle both property graphs and RDF (Resource Description Framework) graphs.

+- **OrientDB**: A multi-model database that supports both graph and document models, offering flexibility for applications that require both types of data representation.

+- **ArangoDB**: A multi-model database that supports graph, document, and key-value data models, providing a versatile solution for different types of data.

+The Graph Data Model is powerful for applications where relationships are as important as the data itself, offering a way to model and analyze complex networks of interconnected entities.

 # Schema vs. Schemaless Data Models